Treble Bet Explained

 A lot of the bookmakers have slips specifically for all types of bets.
 You can either search the walls to find one, but it’s easy to just grab a blank betting slip and write it out.

-Write your 3 selections on the slip, include the time if racing.
+Write your 3 selections on the slip, including the time of racing.
 Add your stake and take it to the counter.

 How to work out winnings on a treble?